return42/sphkerneldoc/linux_src_doc/drivers/i2c/busses/i2c-designware-core_h.rst

 hs_lcnt
     high speed LCNT value

-pm_qos
-    pm_qos_request used while holding a hardware lock on the bus

 acquire_lock
     function to acquire a hardware lock on the bus

 release_lock
     function to release a hardware lock on the bus

-pm_disabled
+shared_with_punit
-    true if power-management should be disabled for this i2c-bus
+    true if this bus is shared with the SoCs PUNIT

 disable
     function to disable the controller